ptrkstr/Devices/README.md

 ### How quickly will this update when Apple release new devices?

 ## FAQ

+### What are the list of devices and properties I can access?

+You can see them by going to [Types](/Sources/Devices/Types).

 ### Why can I see duplicated devices?
 I.e. iPad Air has 3 sets of Silver 16 GB.